Bitcoin Verdict

 Tax-loss harvesting with Bitcoin

-Example: you bought 0.1 BTC at $60,000 ($6,000 cost basis).
+Picture it: you bought 0.1 BTC at $60,000 ($6,000 cost basis).
 It drops to $40,000 ($4,000 market value).
 You sell, realizing a $2,000 capital loss.
-You immediately rebuy 0.1 BTC at $40,000.
-You now have the same amount of Bitcoin with a $2,000 loss to offset other gains - and your new cost basis is $40,000.
+Then you immediately rebuy 0.1 BTC at $40,000.
+You end up holding the same amount of Bitcoin as before, but now you have a $2,000 loss to offset other gains - and your new cost basis is $40,000.

 You will need software